yoasyo25/ruby-submissions/1710-b/1module/black_thursday/nick_max.md

 Expectations:

-- [ ] Applies appropriate attribute encapsulation
+- [x] Applies appropriate attribute encapsulation
-- [ ] Developer creates instance and local variables appropriately
+- [x] Developer creates instance and local variables appropriately
-- [ ] Naming follows convention (is idiomatic)
+- [x] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable
 - [ ] Developer implements best-choice enumerable methods
-- [ ] Code is indented properly
+- [x] Code is indented properly
-- [ ] Code does not exceed 80 characters per line
+- [x] Code does not exceed 80 characters per line

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 2. Breaking Logic into Components

 Expectations:

-- [ ] Code is effectively broken into methods & classes
+- [x] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 6 lines
+- [x] Developer writes methods less than 6 lines
-- [ ] No more than 3 methods break the principle of SRP
+- [x] No more than 3 methods break the principle of SRP

 * 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 3. Test-Driven Development

 Expectations:

 - [ ] Each method is tested
-- [ ] Functionality is accurately covered
+- [x] Functionality is accurately covered
-- [ ] Tests implement Ruby syntax & style
+- [x] Tests implement Ruby syntax & style
-- [ ] Balances unit and integration tests
+- [x] Balances unit and integration tests
-- [ ] Evidence of edge cases testing
+- [x] Evidence of edge cases testing
-- [ ] Test Coverage metrics are present (SimpleCov)
+- [x] Test Coverage metrics are present (SimpleCov)
-- [ ] A test RakeTask is implemented
+- [x] A test RakeTask is implemented

-* 4: Above expectations
-* 3: Meets expectations
 * 2: Below expectations
-* 1: Well-below expectations

 ### 4. Functionality

 Expectations:

-- [ ] Application meets all requirements (all relevant tests pass the spec harness)
+- [x] Application meets all requirements (all relevant tests pass the spec harness)

-* 4: Above expectations
 * 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 5. Version Control

-- [ ] Developer commits at a pace of at least 1 commit per hour
+- [x] Developer commits at a pace of at least 1 commit per hour
-- [ ] Developer implements branching and PRs
+- [x] Developer implements branching and PRs
-- [ ] The final submitted version is merged into master
+- [x] The final submitted version is merged into master

 * 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations

 ### 6. Code Sanitation

-- [ ] The output from `rake sanitation:all` shows five or fewer complaints
+- [x] The output from `rake sanitation:all` shows five or fewer complaints

 * 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
-* 1: Well-below expectations